 Sharon taught Trial Advocacy at George Washington University School of Law as an adjunct professor, and has served as an instructor for the National Institute for Trial Advocacy.
 She is a member of the Advisory Committee for the Center for Tobacco Control Research and Education at the University of California, San Francisco, and serves as a member of the board and an officer with Americans for Nonsmokers’ Rights.
 Sharon also is a member of the Board of the Center for International Environmental Law (CIEL).

-Because of the comparisons drawn between the federal tobacco litigation and potential climate litigation, Sharon has been asked to give and has given presentations to three U.S. Senators interested in her work.
+Because of the comparisons drawn between the federal tobacco litigation and potential climate litigation, Sharon has given presentations to three U.S. Senators interested in her work.
 She has also been an invited speaker to groups at Harvard Law School and Columbia Law School about climate change and its legal implications.
 Sharon has also met with some state Attorneys General regarding potential climate change litigation.

 In October 2019, at the request of the U.S. House of Representatives members of the Subcommittee on Civil Rights and Civil Liberties, Sharon offered testimony at a hearing that focused on climate change denial.
 She provided written and oral testimony for the congressional record on the topic, “Examining the Oil Industry’s efforts to suppress the Truth About Climate Change.”